DylanDrechsel/DylanDrechsel/README.md

 ## Hi there!
 Im Dylan!

 #### I'm a Full-Stack Developer who enjoys writing clean code while turning complex problems into simple solutions!
 I enjoy the creative aspect of coding and the ability to be able to create amazing apps.
 When I'm not coding, you can find me either cooking or playing guitar.
-I really enjoy music technologies and hope to code some of my own int he near future.
+I really enjoy music technologies and hope to code some of my own in the near future.
 Thanks for visiting!

 ---